John Wilson (bishop): Episcopate

 On 24 November 2015 Wilson was appointed an Auxiliary bishop in the Archdiocese of Westminster and Titular Bishop of Lindisfarne by Pope Francis.

 He was ordained to the episcopate by Cardinal Vincent Nichols on the Feast of the Conversion of St Paul, 25 January 2016.
 He had pastoral care of the deaneries in the western area of the diocese.
 He was also Chair of the Education Commission and had oversight of ecumenical work and inter-religious dialogue at diocesan level.
 He was also responsible for Liturgy, Art and Architecture, as well as the Historic Churches Commission.

 On 10 June 2019 Wilson was appointed Archbishop of Southwark by Pope Francis upon the retirement of Archbishop Peter Smith.
 His installation took place in St George's Cathedral, Southwark, on 25 July 2019.

-On 8 May 2021, he was appointed KC*HS (Knight Commander of the

-Equestrian Order of the Holy Sepulchre of Jerusalem, with Star) and installed as the Grand Prior of the Lieutenancy of England and Wales of the Order of the Holy Sepulchre.
+He was installed as the Grand Prior of the Lieutenancy of England and Wales of the Order of the Holy Sepulchre. in May 2021 and holds the rank of Knight Commander with Star.